 Collections and Family History Research

-Members may use our research facilities free of charge; non-members pay an $8 fee (collected at the time of your visit).
+Members may use our research facilities free of charge; non-members pay a $10 fee (collected at the time of your visit).
 Photocopies are $.20 per page.

 Research-by-E-Mail and Phone Service: The Museum staff and volunteers are glad to answer short, simple research queries free of charge via phone or e-mail.
 For more substantial requests, we charge a fee to research our collections: $25 per hour for non-members, $15 per hour for JMM members.
 This includes up to ten photocopies, postage, and handling.
 Additional photocopies are billed at $.20 per page.
 A $25 non-refundable advance minimum fee is required ($15 for JMM members).
 Please note that messages left on by phone or email are checked by staff once a week and it is not always possible for someone to return your message immediately.
 Messages are usually responded to within a two week period.

 Extended Research at Jewish Cemeteries: We will take digital pictures at Baltimore-area Jewish cemeteries, if the graves can be located.
 The cost of this service is $60 per trip for non-members, $50 per trip for members.
 (If more than one cemetery is requested, more than one trip may be necessary.)
 Images will be e-mailed free of charge, and cost $1 per image if sent through the postal service.
 This fee includes postage and handling.
 A $60 non-refundable advance fee is required ($50 for JMM members).
 We cannot guarantee results nor make refunds of the advance fee.
 Requests are generally filled within 8 weeks.
 For more information please call or email us.

 Referrals: Staff will assist you to access other Maryland repositories on-line, and will make referrals to local genealogists for research in the Maryland State Archives.
 This service is free of charge.